2022–23 Basketball Championship of Bosnia and Herzegovina

 The 2022–23 Basketball Championship of Bosnia and Herzegovina is 22nd season of this championship, with 13 teams from Bosnia and Herzegovina participating in it.

 KK Igokea is the defending champion.

+Competition format

+Twelve of thirteen teams joined the regular season, playing with as double round-robin tournament.
+The first seven teams joined playoffs along with KK Igokea.

+The last team will be relegated.

 Teams and locations

 Promotion and relegation

 Budućnost and Slavija were promoted, while Čelik was relegated.

 Radnik and Bratunac withdrew from the competition.